Chener-Zhang/Operating-System-Project/project 4/4B/readme.md

     * 3: change the current direction to the user prefer direction then go inside
     * that direction;
 * ### delete_directin
+    * 1: Doing same as the file; which reset the attribution
+    * 2: Set the datat in the meta block into 0000
 * ### print_direction
+    * 1: Using the for loop to print out the data which user type in;
+    * 2: Checking everysingle array if it contains the datas;

 ```
 int begin(void);